jameshi16/personal-website/_posts/2020-12-05-i-implemented-aes-and-md5.md

 <img src="/images/20201205_22.png" alt="x^8=1*(x^8+x^4+x^3+x+1)+x^4+x^3+x+1\\\implies x^8=x^4+x^3+x+1\ (mod\ x^8+x^4+x^3+x+1)" style="border-radius: 0px; max-height: 10em; margin: 0 auto; display: block;"/>

 Which means that `0xf6` is an inverse of `0x03` (remember that `p * q == 1` Galois Invariant?)!
 When performing the arcane art of carry-less multiplication, we find that there is no point shifting after 4.
 This is because the next shift, 8, would just shift the entirety of `q` out of existence (i.e. becomes `0x00` after shifting), wasting CPU cycles for calculation.
-This is repaired later on with the line `q ^= (q) ^ 0x80 ?
+The missing co-efficients as a result of ignoring shifts after 4 is fixed later on with the line `q ^= (q) ^ 0x80 ?
 0x09 : 0`.
-The author of this `StackOverflow` explains how the mystery number, `0x09` is derived better than I can, so [do check out his answer](https://math.stackexchange.com/a/1231243).
+The author of a StackOverflow answer explains how the mystery number, `0x09` is derived better than I can, so [do check out his answer](https://math.stackexchange.com/a/1231243).

 Now that we have calculated `p` and `q`, we can continue following the instructions on deriving the `SBox`.
 In essence, we use the multiplicative inverse of `p` to perform the transformation: